-For the three and six months ended March 31, 2024 June 30, 2024, the provision for income taxes increase was consistent with the increase in pre-tax income compared to the prior period.
-Our effective tax rates for the three and six months ended June 30, 2024 remained relatively consistent with compared to the prior period, as did our effective tax rate. periods.
+For the three and six nine months ended June 30, 2024 September 30, 2024, the provision for income taxes increase was consistent with the increase in pre-tax income compared to the prior period.
+Our effective tax rates for the three and six nine months ended June 30, 2024 September 30, 2024 remained relatively consistent compared to the prior periods.